 K.T.
-Ramesh, the Alonzo G. Decker Jr. Professor of Science and Engineering, is the senior advisor to the president for AI, the executive director of the AI-X Foundry, and the director of the Hopkins Extreme Materials Institute.
+Ramesh, the Alonzo G. Decker Jr. Professor of Science and Engineering, is the senior advisor to the president for AI and the interim co-director of the JHU Data Science and AI Institute.
 He is a professor of mechanical engineering, with joint appointments in the Departments of Materials Science and Engineering and Earth and Planetary Sciences.

 He has established two major research centers and is the founding director of the multidisciplinary Hopkins Extreme Materials Institute (HEMI), which seeks to develop the science and technology to protect people, structures, and the planet.
 He led the Materials in Extreme Dynamic Environments Collaborative Research Alliance, a 10-year effort by a consortium of 15 universities and the U.S. Army Research Laboratory that developed physics-based approaches to materials design for armor applications.

 Ramesh is one of the world’s leading authorities on impact mechanics and materials subjected to extreme conditions.
 He has done seminal work in discovering and modeling the mechanisms active in materials subjected to very rapid loading, through a combination of sophisticated experimental methods and physics-based theoretical and computational modeling.